zijistark/CK3.DDB/DDB/DDB_CHANGELOG.md

 ## v0.2.0 [BETA]

+- Empires can no longer be auto-created by Confederate Partition Succession

 - Sinful Bishop / Virtuous Priest events
   + Both event chains should now fire at approximately equal rate given a faith with approximately equal sinful and virtuous priests
   + Frequency of these events now scales logarithmically with faith size instead of linearly